The equivariant cohomology of complexity one spaces: Hamiltonian circle actions on -manifolds

+To $(M,\omega,\Phi)$ Karshon associates a {\bf decorated graph}.
+The decorated graphs for two different circle actions on $\C P^2$ are shown in Figure~\ref{fig:dec graph}.

-When the fixed points of the action $S^1\acts M^4$ are isolated, the $S^1$-action extends to a toric action $T^2\acts M^4$.
-If there is a single critical surface $\Sigma$, then we may deduce that $\Sigma$ has genus $0$, and $S^1\acts M^4$ is either a $k$-fold $S^1$-equivariant symplectic blowup of the projective plane, or one of the two $S^2$ bundles over $S^2$: the trivial $\C P^1\times \C P^1$ or the non-trivial $M_{\C P^1}$, with some Hamiltonian circle action.
-Finally, when there are two fixed surfaces $\Sigma_{min}$ and $\Sigma_{max}$, they must have the same genus, so are each homeomorphic to a fixed surface $\Sigma$.
-Moreover we can construct $S^1\acts M$ as a $k$-fold $S^1$-equivariant symplectic blowup of $\Sigma\times S^2$ or of $M_{\Sigma}$, the non-trivial $S^2$-bundle over $\Sigma$, with some Hamiltonian $S^1$-action.
+Two Hamiltonian $S^1$-spaces are isomorphic if and only if they have the same decorated graph \cite{Karshon:1999}.
+Moreover, we know which such spaces occur \cite{Karshon:1999}.
+In particular, when the fixed points of the action $S^1\acts M^4$ are isolated, the $S^1$-action extends to a toric action $T^2\acts M^4$.
+If there is a single critical surface $\Sigma$, then we may deduce that $\Sigma$ has genus $0$.
+When there are two fixed surfaces $\Sigma_{min}$ and $\Sigma_{max}$, they must have the same genus, so are each homeomorphic to a fixed surface $\Sigma$.
 We call the case when there are two fixed surfaces of genus $g>0$ the {\bf positive genus} case.